-At Oppenheimer Rochester, we manage single-state funds in 12 states, each of which holds many types of muni securities and all of which produce net investment income that is exempt from federal, state and, where applicable, local income taxes.
-Of these funds, five long-term funds and 2 limited term funds are currently open to new investors.1
+The Rochester team manages seven single-state funds in four states: New York, California, Pennsylvania, and New Jersey.
+Each portfolio holds many types of muni securities and all produce net investment income that is exempt from federal, state and, where applicable, local income taxes.

 - Oppenheimer Rochester AMT-Free New York Municipal Fund

 - Oppenheimer Rochester California Municipal Fund

 - Oppenheimer Rochester Limited Term California Municipal Fund

 - Oppenheimer Rochester New Jersey Municipal Fund

 These funds strive to generate yield-driven total returns, which our seasoned investment team believes can help shareholders achieve their personal goals for tax-free income.
 To that end, our single-state funds invest across the credit spectrum in a broad range of industry sectors, bond types, and maturities.